europeana/portal.js/README.md

 Configuration options can be set in a .env file (see [.env.example](/.env.example)) or via ENV variables on your machine.

-For Europeana API connections you may additionally use a .apisrc.js file in the root of your project, see the [relevant README](modules/apis/README.md) for more explanation.

 ## Build
 ```shell
 # install package dependencies